-The Danish Parliament has just adopted the government's proposed control package, as well as financing the money laundering supervision from February.
-The control package includes tools for tackling corporate and accounting fraud.
+In May 2020 the Danish Parliament adopted the government's proposed control package, that includes tools for tackling corporate and accounting fraud.
 The new initiatives mean that it will become more difficult for those responsible for financial fraud to hide behind false identities, straw men and fictitious addresses.
 The bill is a consequence of fraud cases in recent years, and aims to support faster and more targeted responses to financial fraud.

 In this article, we review the main changes to the Companies Act resulting from the new control package.
 The corresponding changes to the Danish Financial Statements Act, the Danish Act on Approved Auditors and Audit Firms etc. will not be reviewed in this article.